cfriedline/cfriedline.github.com/content/2013-in-review.md

 1. Make sure to allow enough time for sampling and travel.
 1. Make sure to obtain any and all permits, even if you might not need them.
-1. Carry platic wine glasses in the camper.
+1. Carry plastic wine glasses in the camper.
 1. Don't bring your wife and baby on a 10-day camping/field expedition.
 1. If you do bring wife and/or baby, make sure to consult wife ahead of time.